markmcconachie/asap-font-rails/README.markdown

 Adds the [ASAP font](http://www.fontsquirrel.com/fonts/asap) by Omnibus Type to the Rails 3.1+ asset pipeline.

-I made this as an example of how to embed @fontface fonts in a ruby gem
+I made this as an example of how to embed @font-face fonts in a ruby gem

 ## Installation